 It is important to know there are many situational questions on the test.
 This means questions based on your judgement.
 So memorizing a whole bunch of facts is great, but many of the questions ask what your reactions, decisions, and behaviours should be in different situations.
 These types of questions test your real understanding of the role of a Security Guard, rather than just pieces of information.

-Here are two very good links for sample Security Guard test questions:
+Here are two good links for sample Security Guard test questions:

-Take 5 minutes and skim through it: Private Security & Investigative Services Act
+Take a few minutes to look through it: Private Security & Investigative Services Act

 A few highlights: